metal-stack/docs/docs/src/installation/deployment.md

 Most of the properties in there are up to taste, but make sure you enable the [Jinja2 native environment](https://jinja.palletsprojects.com/en/2.11.x/nativetypes/) as this is needed for some of our roles in certain cases.

+### Control Plane Playbook

-Next, we will define the first playbook in a file called `deploy_metal_control_plane.yaml`.
+Next, we will define the actual deployment playbook in a file called `deploy_metal_control_plane.yaml`.
 You can start with the following lines:

 ```yaml
 ---